Protect little ears with the best volume-limiting headphones for kids

 Bottom line

+There are so many choices when it comes to safe headphones, and there are actually quite a few cheap headphones and earbuds that might be suitable for older kids.
+But ideally, when you're talking about a child, whether they're using the headphones to listen to music or watch TV, or they're wearing them while attending virtual school through a Chromebook, you want to get a pair of headphones designed specifically for younger kids and smaller heads.

-Depending on the age of the child and how much you want to spend, you've got options when it comes to children's on- or over-ear audio solutions.
-What all these headphones have in common is one crucial factor though — the ability to limit the volume to a child-safe level.
+Depending on the child's age and how much you want to spend, you've got options when it comes to children's on- or over-ear audio solutions.
+Our top pick for the best kids headphones is the Noot Products K11, which won't break the budget, leaving more money for music downloads.

-For school-age children, we'd advise going wireless.
-Although you do have to factor in being organized enough to ensure you've charged them up when your kid wants to use them, cutting the cables frees kids up.
-In the case of our overall choice, JBL's JR 300BTs, a 10-minute charge will give your little one an hour of playback.

-Meanwhile, toddlers will appreciate the cute and fun designs on offer from the options aimed at younger children, which might entice them to sit still quietly for five minutes so you can finally finish a cup of coffee before it goes cold.
+You might want to consider wireless for school-age children, which will give them the freedom to move around and are ideal for travel.
+Meanwhile, toddlers will appreciate the cute and fun designs from the options aimed at younger children.
+They might even entice them to sit still quietly for five minutes so you can finally finish that cup of coffee before it goes cold!

 Credits — The team that worked on this guide

-Amy-Mae As a mom who actively encourages the use of headphones so she doesn't have to listen to the absolute garbage kids watch on YouTube these days, Amy-Mae was an obvious choice to curate this collection.
+Amy-Mae As a mom who actively encourages the use of headphones, so she doesn't have to listen to the absolute garbage kids watch on YouTube these days, Amy-Mae was an obvious choice to curate this collection.

+Christine Persaud is mom to a 9-year-old son who has been doing virtual schooling for the last year, which means kids' headphones are a must in her house if she is to get any work done, too.

 We may earn a commission for purchases using our links.
 Learn more.